 Want to get involved?

-- Follow the conversation via the twitter hashtag #OAWeek – and add your own thoughts and reflections!
+- Join the conversation via the twitter hashtag #OAWeek – or start a conversation with your colleagues in person!

 Any questions?
 Get in touch with us:

 - email@example.com (for questions about the CRIS and making your research publications available via SORA)

 - firstname.lastname@example.org (for questions about publishing open access)